Thierry Ascione

+Career

+Ascione turned pro in 2000.
 He played Roger Federer in the second round of Roland Garros 2007, saving five match points in the third set and holding two set points before eventually losing in straight sets.

+He retired in September 2010 and was the tournament director of the defunct ATP Lyon Open, and later following its cancellation, currently director of the All In Open Challenger.

+Coaching

-He coached the former World No.3 WTA player, Elina Svitolina.
+Since his retirement he coached the former World No. 3 WTA player, Elina Svitolina.

-He was also coach to former World No.5 ATP player Jo-Wilfried Tsonga and former World No.7 Richard Gasquet.
-He is currently coaching Lucas Pouille since 2021.
+He was also coach to former World No. 5 ATP player Jo-Wilfried Tsonga and former World No.7 Richard Gasquet.